 - Choose to target them with ABM Playbooks or other playbooks.
 (ABM feature)

 - Drift will keep your accounts in sync with Salesforce and refresh every 24 hours.
+You can also now push the sync to happen if you need it sooner!

 Note: When an email is captured in Drift, we will immediately check if there is a matching Salesforce record.
 If not, we will save that response and update the SFDC card in the sidebar again after 24 hours.
 To manually refresh that sidebar card, type /sf and refresh your page.
 For more on the /sf command, skip to "Seeing Salesforce Details in Drift and the Salesforce Shortcut."